anhtumai/yle-dual-sub/README.md

 In the end, you should see `YLE Areena Dual Subtitles Extension 1.0` in your extensions.

 5. Open any contents (movies, series) on Yle Areena and enjoy.

+__NOTE__: This Project contains __ZERO dependencies__ so absolutely no possibilies of being a target of chain attacks.
+Totally safe to install and setup.